awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.VPC.md

 ![\[AWS Database Migration Service replication instance\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-scenarioDirect.png)

-In this configuration, the VPC security group must include a routing rule that sends traffic destined for a specific IP address or range to a host\.
+In this configuration, the VPC security group must include a routing rule that sends traffic destined for a VPC CIDR range or specific IP address to a host\.
 This host must be able to bridge traffic from the VPC into the on\-premises VPN\.
 In this case, the NAT host includes its own security group settings\.
-These settings must allow traffic from the replication instance's private IP address or security group into the NAT instance\.
+These settings must allow traffic from the replication instance's VPC CIDR range, or private IP address, or security group into the NAT instance\.
+But we do not recommend you use the private IP address of the replication instance, because it can break your replication if the replication IP address changes\.

 ### Configuration for a network to a VPC using the internet<a name="CHAP_ReplicationInstance.VPC.Configurations.ScenarioInternet"></a>